GovTechSG/techpass-user-docs/docs/verify-passwordless.md

    ![passwordless_manage_signin_methods](assets/support/passwordless_transition_1.png ':size=500')

 2. You may be asked to verify your sign-in.
-Select the same account that you used in previous step.
+Select the same account that you used in the previous step.

 3. Microsoft account's Security info will be displayed.